Region-Aware Network: Model Human's Top-Down Visual Perception Mechanism for Crowd Counting: Related work

 Scale variation is also a problem that has been long recognized.
-Most works handled the large-scale variations issue using different architectures \cite{b18,b20,b23}.
-Zhang \emph{et al.} designed a Multi-Column Convolutional Neural Network (MCNN) architecture to estimate crowd number accurately in a single image from almost any perspective \cite{b18}.
-Based on multi-scale CNN architecture, Sam \emph{et al.} designed the independent CNN regressor with different receptive fields and trained a switch classifier relay the crowd scene patch to the best CNN regressor \cite{b20}.
-In contrast to these methods that propose specific architectures directly addressing scale variations, the recent methods concentrate on incorporating related information like high-level semantic information \cite{b17,b21} and contextual information \cite{b19,b22} respectively into the network.
+Most works handled the large-scale variations issue using different architectures \citep{b18,b20,b23}. \citep{b18} designed a Multi-Column Convolutional Neural Network (MCNN) architecture to estimate crowd number accurately in a single image from almost any perspective.
+Based on multi-scale CNN architecture, \citep{b20} designed the independent CNN regressor with different receptive fields and trained a switch classifier relay the crowd scene patch to the best CNN regressor.
+In contrast to these methods that propose specific architectures directly addressing scale variations, the recent methods concentrate on incorporating related information like high-level semantic information \citep{b17,b21} and contextual information \citep{b19,b22} respectively into the network.
 These related information is useful for network to understand the congested scenes.
-For example, Boominathan \emph{et al.} used a combination of high-level semantic information and the low-level features from deep learning framework to deal with large scale variations for estimating crowd density \cite{b17}.
-Sindagi incorporated a high-level prior into the density estimation network enabling the network to learn globally relevant discriminative features for lower count error \cite{b21}.
-Shang \emph{et al.} designed an end-to-end CNN architecture to predict both local and global count by making use of contextual information \cite{b19}.
-Liu \emph{et al.} proposed an end-to-end trainable deep architecture that can adaptively encodes the scale of the contextual information aiming to accurately predict crowd density \cite{b22}.
+For example, \citep{b17} used a combination of high-level semantic information and the low-level features from deep learning framework to deal with large scale variations for estimating crowd density. \citep{b21} incorporated a high-level prior into the density estimation network enabling the network to learn globally relevant discriminative features for lower count error \citep{b21}.
+And \citep{b19} designed an end-to-end CNN architecture to predict both local and global count by making use of contextual information. \citep{b22} proposed an end-to-end trainable deep architecture that can adaptively encodes the scale of the contextual information aiming to accurately predict crowd density.
 These methods could alleviate the problem of scale variation to a certain extent.
-However, these methods cannot capture sufficient global contextual information as they do not build the global relationship between all pixels.
+However, these methods may not capture sufficient global contextual information as they focus on local regions.